alexanderschatzberg/situational-awareness/README.md

 Use:
 - Activate your conda enviornment via `conda activate situational_awareness`
 - Configure `main.py` to best meet your use case.
-- Run the main file, and you should be done.
+- Run the main file, and check the output directory!

 Contact me (afs223@cornell.edu) in the event of an error or with suggestions for improving this tool.